apache/couchdb-documentation/src/api/basics.rst

   not know beforehand the size of the data it will send (for example, the :ref:`changes feed <changes>`).

+- ``X-CouchDB-Body-Time``

+  Time spent receiving the request body in milliseconds.

+  Available when body content is included in the request.

+- ``X-Couch-Request-ID``

+  Unique identifier for the request.

 .. _chunked transfer encoding:
     https://en.wikipedia.org/wiki/Chunked_transfer_encoding